erichexter/hmmwv-manuals/TM-9-2320-280-20-1/chapter2.md

 # Chapter 2 Service And Troubleshooting Instructions

-Section I. REPAIR PARTS, SPECIAL TOOLS, TEST, MEASUREMENT DIAGNOSTIC EQUIPMENT (TMDE), AND SUPPORT EQUIPMENT
+## Section I. REPAIR PARTS, SPECIAL TOOLS, TEST, MEASUREMENT
+DIAGNOSTIC EQUIPMENT (TMDE), AND SUPPORT EQUIPMENT

-## 2-1.
+### 2-1.
 Common Tools And Equipment

 For authorized common tools and equipment, refer to the Modified Table of Organization and Equipment (MTOE) applicable to your unit.

-2-2.
-SPECIAL TOOLS, TMDE, AND SUPPORT EQUIPMENT Special Tools, Test, Measurement, Diagnostic Equipment (TMDE), and Support Equipment used to maintain the vehicles covered in this manual can be found in TM 9-2320-280-24P.
+### 2-2.
+SPECIAL TOOLS, TMDE, AND SUPPORT EQUIPMENT
+Special Tools, Test, Measurement, Diagnostic Equipment (TMDE), and Support Equipment used to maintain the vehicles covered in this manual can be found in TM 9-2320-280-24P.

-2-3.
+### 2-3.
 REPAIR PARTS
 Repair parts are listed and illustrated in TM 9-2320-280-24P.

-### Section Ii.
+## Section II.
 Service Upon Receipt

-## 2-4.
+### #2-4.
 General

 a.
 Upon receipt of a new, used, or reconditioned vehicle, you must determine if the vehicle has been properly prepared for service.
 The following steps should be followed:
-(1) Inspect all assemblies, subassemblies, and accessories to be sure they are in proper working order.
-(2) Secure, clean, lubricate, or adjust as needed.
+    1. Inspect all assemblies, subassemblies, and accessories to be sure they are in proper working order.
+    2. Secure, clean, lubricate, or adjust as needed.

-(3) Check all Basic Issue Items (TM 9-2320-280-10) to be sure every item is present, in good condition, and properly mounted, or stowed.
+    3. Check all Basic Issue Items (TM 9-2320-280-10) to be sure every item is present, in good condition, and properly mounted, or stowed.

-(4) Follow general procedures for all services and inspections given in TM 9-2320-280-10.
+    4. Follow general procedures for all services and inspections given in TM 9-2320-280-10.
 b.
 The operator will assist when performing service upon receipt inspections.
 c.
 See TM 9-2320-280-10 when checking equipment for proper operation.
 d.
 Refer to TM 9-2320-280-10 for information concerning brake-in procedures.

-## 2-5.
+### 2-5.
 General Inspection And Servicing Instructions

 The following steps should be taken while performing general inspection and services:
 NOTE